• Home

 A policy helps to frame the expectations that an employee needs to meet regarding the workplace and organisation as a whole.
 Employees must comply with any reasonable policy, though what is reasonable will depend on the circumstances in which it is applied.
 For it to be considered an effective risk mitigation strategy, the policy should be:

-- Fit specifically with the workplace’s needs and operating conditions
+• Fit specifically with the workplace’s needs and operating conditions, and

 For further information, download ScentTECH’s guide to Drug and Alcohol Detection in the Workplace here